MarineRoboticsGroup/SwarmRobot/README.md

 ### Setting up

 All listed components are the main parts of the robot, but other parts are needed for power distribution and connection.
-These include: one or more power banks with the required ports, barrel jack cables, USB micro cables, USB-C cablesTTL adaptors, sticky velcro tape, wheels, ball caster (for stability), and plates (we custom designed and laser-cut the plates).
+These include: one or more power banks with the required ports, custom JST connectors, barrel jack cables, USB-micro cables, USB-C cables, USB-TTL adaptors, hook and loop velcro tape, wheels, ball caster (for stability), and plates (we custom designed and laser-cut the plates).

 ![image](https://user-images.githubusercontent.com/66733789/90140916-69c31d80-dd48-11ea-9a26-2d006f112616.png)

 ### Complete Instructions

 Here are the step-by-step instructions for building a swarm robot.
-Starting from the finished physical build, you can follow the process to get your first 'hello world' with all components and nodes running together.
+Starting from the finished physical build, you can follow the process to get your first official test and 'hello world' with all components and nodes running together.
+Each step is explained in further detail below, where the individual sections on hardware/build, networking, software, and troubleshooting are expanded on.

-1. Build robot using CAD design, labeled parts, and their corresponding cables.
+1. Build the robot using CAD design, labeled parts, and their corresponding cables.
+A full list of the components is available on the Drive, as well as in the hardware section.
 2. Download Ubuntu 18.04 onto a USB-key and boot up NUC with the key.
 You will need to connect the NUC to a monitor and keyboard, as well as a suitable power source.
 3. Download the Jetson Nano Developer Kit SD Card Image to a micro-SD card (128 GB is more than enough) and follow Nvidia's set-up instructions to boot up the Nano.
 The Nano must also be connected to the necessary peripherals as above.
 4. Connect back to the NUC, and connect the NUC to the local network (e.g. home network)